andrius-k/transparency-detector/README.md

 # transparency-detector
-Xamarin.iOS class that checks if iOS device supports transparency effect
+Xamarin.iOS class that checks if iOS device supports transparency effect.
+It also takes into account Reduce Transparency option in iOS setting.

 # Usage